 Plister, sponsored by Marti Morfitt, was one of the first students to join the program in 2007.
-Her HIV+ mother and five siblings were abandoned by her father when Plister was young.
+She lived with her mother together with her five siblings.
 To support the family, her mother did odd jobs when she was well enough.
-Plister’s mother dreamed of sending her children to college, but she knew it would not be possible as she was struggling to make enough money to feed and shelter her children, let alone pay for regular school fees.
+Plister’s mother dreamed of sending her children to college, but she knew it would not be possible.
+She was struggling to make enough money to feed and shelter her children, let alone pay for regular school fees.

-Plister graduated with a D on her final exam, so not have a high score, but she passed!
-She is another example of a student using other skills gained through the program to make a way for herself.
+Plister is another example of a student using other skills gained through the program to make a way for herself.
 Our mission states that we provide children education and support “so they can transform their lives” in recognition of the fact that the program cannot do it for them.
 Friends of Ngong Road can only provide tools and training.
 True transformation is up to the individual, and Plister is a great example of that.

 Plister will return to the post-secondary program after completing her Cadet training.
 The future is bright for her and her family.
 The future is bright for many of the children in our program with an investment from people like Marti who care about kids.
 Great going, Plister and Marti!